Praxibetel/CYSCE/README.md

 ### Features list

 + Complete overhaul of storygame search functionality
++ Things you wish were clicky links are now clicky
 + Site navigation links are available from every webpage
 + Able to collapse and anchor thread posts
-+ @mentions are clicky links on profile pages and forums
-+ Unpublished storygames are clicky links on profile pages
 + New profile settings
 	+ Storygame Developer Mode
 		- Allows for in-preview variable editing and other cool stuff